niklas3852/suggestions/README.md

 - Copy the path where you saved your project in.
 (If the file is a .zip file, you have to unzip it first)
 - Open your favourite terminal and navigate to your project folder:
   **cd {your project-folder-path}**
 - You should now be in your project folder.
-If that´s been successfull you can install all required node dependencies:
+If that´s been successfull, you can install all required node dependencies using **npm i**
-  **npm i**
-- Now you can start up your bot using **node.**
+- Now you can start up your bot with **node.**

 Have fun and stay healthy! 🤩